 How Do You Want To Spend Your Day As A Financial Advisor?

-If the intrigue of being a financial advisor is in you entering data, sitting behind a desk most of the day filling out paperwork, or crunching numbers there’s probably an easier way to earn a living and do the things you enjoy doing than being a financial advisor.
+If the intrigue of being a financial advisor is in you entering data, sitting behind a desk, or crunching numbers there’s probably an easier way to earn a living.
+If you’re most interested in interacting with people, the next question is how can you ensure your success rather than becoming another statistic?

-This alignment sets up the trajectory for how quickly you can grow and develop as a financial advisor resulting in productivity for helping people and finally revenue to your practice.
+It starts with choosing the right firm for you.
+While there is no one-size-fits-all, finding alignment between you and the firm sets up the trajectory for how quickly you can grow and develop as a financial advisor.
+Resulting in both productivity for helping people and bringing revenue to your practice.

 If you want to focus on revenue-generating activities with a consultative approach to planning, Consolidated Planning might be the right firm for you to start your career with.
 Reach out to our recruiters for the next steps in joining our team as a financial advisor.